rpothin/PowerPlatform-ALM-With-GitHub-Template/README.md

   <a href="https://github.com/rpothin/PowerPlatform-ALM-With-GitHub-Template/discussions/categories/q-a">Support Q&A</a>
 </h3>

+## What is the PowerPlatform-ALM-With-GitHub-Template project?

+It is a **GitHub repository** that can be easily used as a starting point to create your own for Power Platform / Dynamics 365 development.

+It contains components (GitHub workflows, PowerShell scripts...) that will support your application lifecylce management (ALM) for Power Platform / Dynamics 365 applications using GitHub.

 ## 🚀 Goals

 1. Provide an easy way to setup a GitHub repository for Power Platform / Dynamics 365 development.